 The Libra School offers a curriculum based upon the National Curriculum differentiated when required to meet the needs of each child.
 Every child has an Individual Education Plan (IEP) which is reviewed half termly and an individual timetable and 1:1 Support and Intervention Plan also reviewed half-termly, designed to focus on the child’s difficulties identified by the annual Educational Psychologist’s assessment of the child.

-English, Maths, Science, History, Geography, Computing, Cooking & Nutrition, French, PE, Design & Technology, Art & Design, PSHE, Citizenship, Music (including piano and guitar tuition).
+English, Maths, Science, History, Geography, Computing, Cooking & Nutrition, Modern Foreign Languages, PE, Design & Technology, Art & Design, PSHE, Citizenship, Music (including piano and guitar tuition).

 If you would like to see our comprehensive Curriculum Policy please contact the school office for a copy: